Looking for some Harmony, Hope & Healing?

 Children & Teens Programming

 Children’s music classes include singing, breathing, dancing, playing percussion instruments and songwriting.
-The activities encourage the healthy development of social and emotional skills such as self-management, communication and conflict resolution, supporting success at school and at home.
+The activities help children in age groups 6-11 and 12-17 years of age encourage healthy development of social and emotional skills such as self-management, communication and conflict resolution, supporting success at school and at home.

 HHH is a therapeutic music program and not a music therapy service.